Code-Institute-Submissions/amcali-project-2/README.md

 The main aim of the website is to enable users via interaction with the present multimedia (video), map and chart to gain an understanding on a minor aspect of the UV Index (UVI).

+The link to the project may be found [here.](https://amcali.github.io/project-2/)

 ## UX